emilie-fleurot/my_website/content/Research/Oak Masting/index.md

 + Studying how oak pollen phenology has changed on the past three decades and how it shaped the evolution of pollen phenology.
 + Predicting the evolution of acorn production dynamic along a climatic gradient.

-This work will lead to four papers, one manuscript is in review.
-The three other papers are in progress.
+This work will lead to three papers, one manuscript has been accepted in Current Biology.
+The two other papers are in progress.